JamesYuuu/the-Hole/README.md

 ## Getting started

 1. Clone this project and open it in Unity, ensuring that you have the installation requirements fulfilled
+2. The project can only be played from the editor.
+To start, open the TutorialStage scene
+3. Connect your Oculus headset (preferably Quest 2) and press Unity's play button
+4. (to the teaching team) If you ever get stuck, do watch the walkthrough video submitted along with the STePS materials.

 ## Project status, Contributing

 Development for this project has stopped completely after the completion of the semester.
 If you wish to fork the project, do leave an issue.

+### Known Issues

+- After getting the treasure and returning to the boat, the fishes spawn directly above the player's head, instead of above the water.
+- When climbing into the boat after a second dive, fishes do not appear above the player, making the game loop unable to continue.
+- The player is not taught how to use many functions such as grappling, ascending, and using items from the shop
+- software engineering: 3 different scene transition scripts are being used by 3 different authors

 ### Commit message format